 Mistress of Magic:

 Isis (called "Aset" by the Egyptians), a daughter of Nut and Geb, is known in Ancient Egyptian mythology as a goddess of magic.
 Wife and sister of Osiris, Isis was originally considered a funerary goddess.
 After her resurrection via magic of Osiris, who had been killed by his brother Set, Isis was considered "more powerful than a thousand soldiers" and "the clever-tongued one whose speech never fails."
-She is sometimes invoked as an assistant in magical rituals in contemporary Wicca.
+She is sometimes invoked as an assistant in magical rituals in some traditions of contemporary Wicca.
+Her worship is also a focus of some Kemetic reconstructionist groups.

 The Love of Isis and Osiris: